Research

 Structural and functional brain mapping

-Specifically, we combine structural and functional neuroimaging methods using magnetic resonance imaging facilities in the institute, including 7T MRI and 3T MRI with a strong gradient magnetic field, to understand how brain functions are related to brain structure.
+Specifically, we combine structural and functional neuroimaging methods using the institute's magnetic resonance imaging facilities to understand how brain function relates to brain structure.
 We also perform psychophysical studies to investigate mechanisms of visual information processing in humans.
-In addition, through collaborations, we perform cognitive neuroscience studies on sensory, motor, learning, and language functions, comparative studies on brain structure, and clinical neuroimaging studies to evaluate the impact of retinal disorders on brain structure and function.
+Through extensive collaborations, our research also extends to the cognitive neuroscience of sensory-motor systems, learning, language, and comparative neuroanatomy.

 Visual white matter pathways in humans identified by diffusion-weighted MRI (Takemura et al., 2024b).